 The Ghost and Scrooge land in what is a familiar place to Scrooge.
 He recognizes everyone, but they’re from his childhood.
 How he wishes to speak to them now!
 He’s saddened, though, when he sees a lonely young boy seemingly without friends or family, and recognizes the boy as himself.
 Struck by such a sad memory, he continues to ask the Ghost why she’s brought him here.
 His spirit lifts briefly when young Scrooge is reunited with his sister, Fan, who comes to bring him home for Christmas.
 Again, though, Scrooge’s happiness is tempered by a memory of loss, as Fan passed away after giving birth to her one son, Scrooge’s nephew Fred.

 Devastated by having to witness this personal tragedy again, Scrooge begs The Ghost to take him home.
 While it appears that’s what she’s doing, Scrooge actually finds himself again surrounded by the dancers from the past, now moving in a stylized, slower rhythm.
-Belle appears and is met by Dick Wilkins and together the two of them dance away together.
+Belle appears and is met by Dick Wilkins, and together the two of them dance away.
 Scrooge screams for The Spirit to take him home.
 Finally, she returns and lights a match as he shivers before her.
-She blows out the match and Scrooge is left alone in the dark. (“Act One Finale.”)
+She blows out the match and Scrooge is left alone in the dark (“Act One Finale”).

-The Collecting Men are then interrupted by three surly individuals, one we recognize as Mrs. Dilber, the other are her friends, Old Joe and Molly.
-Mrs. Dilber is gloating about the items she took from someone who had just died, going so far as to pull out the bed curtains she took from his room while he lied dead.
+The Collecting Men are then interrupted by three surly individuals— one we recognize as Mrs. Dilber, the others are her friends, Old Joe and Molly.
+Mrs. Dilber is gloating about the items she took from someone who had just died, going so far as to pull out the bed curtains she took from his room while he lay dead.
 Scrooge recognizes the bed curtains as his own.
-The three grave robbers then try and justify their outrageous lives to The Collecting Men, who want no part of it. (“We Build Ourselves Up.”)
+The three grave robbers then try and justify their outrageous lives to The Collecting Men, who want no part of it (“We Build Ourselves Up”).